ninja33/ODH/README.md

 [[中文版说明](README.zh_CN.md)]

-Online Dictionary Helper is a Chrome extension to show online dictionary content, which also supports flash-card making compatible with Anki  (with **ankiconnect**, an Anki add-on, installed).
+Online Dictionary Helper is a Chrome/Firefox extension to show definitions for words and phrases from online (or builtin) dictionary via users' selection on any webpage and PDF documents (using [pdf.js](https://mozilla.github.io/pdf.js/)), which also supports flash-card creation using [Anki](https://github.com/dae/anki) (with **[AnkiConnect](https://github.com/FooSoft/anki-connect)**, an Anki add-on, installed).

 Details on the reasons for making this extension can be found in the [background](doc/background.md) introduction if you are interested.